skyfloogle/red-viper/README.md

 r3Ddragon
 =========

-A Virtual Boy emulator for the 3DS.
-Probably unplayable for now, but it runs.
+A WIP Virtual Boy emulator for the 3DS.
+You can see the current progress [here](https://github.com/mrdanielps/r3Ddragon/wiki/Current-progress).
+Still needs optimizing.
-Still needs testing on actual hardware.

 License
 =======